-- for consumers the major benefit would be potential flow on benefits resulting from the price and availability of poultry products if producers can legally sell poultry products containing residues consistent with the addition of the proposed MRLs for lasalocid; - for producers of domestic and export poultry products, the benefits of this option would result from being able to legally sell poultry products containing residues consistent with the addition of the proposed MRLs for lasalocid.
-Other benefits include the consistency between agricultural and food legislation thereby minimising compliance costs to primary producers; - for importers, the adoption of this option would result in the benefit that poultry products could be legally imported if it contained residues consistent with the addition of the proposed MRLs for lasalocid; and - for Australian Government, State and Territory agencies, the benefits of this option would include the removal of discrepancies between agricultural and food legislation thereby creating certainty and allowing efficient enforcement of regulations.
+- for consumers the major benefit would be potential flow on benefits resulting from the price and availability of poultry meat if producers can legally sell poultry meat containing residues consistent with proposed increased MRLs for poultry meat; - for producers of domestic and export poultry meat, the benefits of this option would result from being able to legally sell poultry meat containing residues consistent with increased MRLs.
+Other benefits include the consistency between agricultural and food legislation thereby minimising compliance costs to primary producers; - for importers, the adoption of this option would result in the benefit that poultry meat could be legally imported if it contained residues consistent with the increased MRL; and - for the Australian Government, State and Territory agencies, the benefits of this option would include the removal of discrepancies between agricultural and food legislation thereby creating certainty and allowing efficient enforcement of regulations.